richasingh-92/Machine-Learning-Pipelines-with-Azure-ML-Studio/README.md

 The project is done in 6 steps:

-Introduction Dataset cleaning and Pre-processing Accounting for class imbalance Training the ML model- Two-Class Boosted Decision tree; Hyper parameter tuning Scoring and Evaluating the models Publishing the trained model as a Web Service
+-Introduction Dataset cleaning and Pre-processing -Accounting for class imbalance
+-Training the ML model- Two-Class Boosted Decision tree -Hyper parameter tuning Scoring and Evaluating the models -Publishing the trained model as a Web Service

 The aim of this project is to build an end-to-end Machine Learning (ML here after) project using the Azure Machine Learning Studio Visual interface which is a no-code platform.